alcib/cryptocurrency/README.md

-# Research Laboratory: Financial security cryptocurrencies
+# Research Laboratory: Financial risks and cybersecurity of the cryptocurrencies software

+1.Cryptocurrencies valuation: risks and resilience.

+2.Cryptocurrencies technologies: which incidents can violate stable work of software?

 ## Article 01.
 Risk assessment of investing  in cryptocurrency markets.